Get in Touch

 Module 1: Threats and Vulnerability Analysis (BKA)

-• How does your organization view threats and vulnerabilities in general?
+• How your organisation generally views threats and vulnerabilities;

-• The difference between a quantitative and qualitative assessment of threats and vulnerabilities
+• The difference between quantitative and qualitative assessments of threats and vulnerabilities;

-• The types of consequential damage and determining a consequential damage picture
+• The types of consequential damage and determining a consequential damage profile;

 Module 3: Introduction to Business Continuity Plan (BCP)

-• What is the use and necessity of crisis communication?
+• The use and necessity of crisis communication;

-• The composition of the crisis organization The role of social media in times of crisis Drawing up a Crisis Stakeholdermap
+• The composition of the crisis organisation; The role of social media during crises; Drawing up a Crisis Stakeholder Map;

-• The role of BHV in crisis management
+• The role of BHV (First Aid/Rescue Team) in crisis management.

 Module 4: Emergency Response Plan (ER)

-• What requirements are set for the emergency response team?
+• Requirements set for the emergency response team;

 • What is a COOP and what is it for?

-• The importance and composition of a recovery organization
+• The importance and composition of a recovery organisation.

 Requirements

-SECO-Business Continuity Foundation (S-BCF) certificate or equivalent is recommended.
+The SECO-Business Continuity Foundation (S-BCF) certificate or equivalent knowledge is recommended.

 35 Hours